xt-prc-lab/3D_Micropatterned_Traction_Force_Microscopy/README.md

 ```
 representing the timepoint 0 of position 4.

-### Abaqus model:

-In order to calculate the tractions, an Abaqus model of the well needs to be provided.
-Two types of Boundary Conditions need to be imposed:

-  * "encastre" at the lowest plane of the model, and
-  * "user-defined" displacements at the top surface (including the well walls) of the model.

-The model needs to be meshed with tetrahedral elements.
-An "\*.inp" Abaqus job file needs to be created and saved in a directory.
-Only the "\*.inp" file is needed for the traction calculation, but it is a good practice to also save the  "\*.cae" model in the same directory.
-Any file stored in the same directory than the  "\*.inp" job file will be copied over to the results folder.
-Two examples of Abaqus models can be found [here](https://github.com/xt-prc-lab/3D_Micropatterned_Traction_Force_Microscopy/tree/main/Examples/Abaqus_Models).

 ## 3D PIV (Displacement Calculation):

 In order to calculate the 3D deformation, the [PIV_3D.m](https://github.com/xt-prc-lab/3D_Micropatterned_Traction_Force_Microscopy/blob/main/3D_PIV/PIV_3D.m) file needs to be run.